 Funded by the Provincial B.C.
-Government, the Provincial Tuition Waiver Program (PTWP) is a program for former B.C. youth in care who are 19 or older who are planning to or, currently attending either full-time or part-time studies by paying for their tuition (yes - you read that right, full tuition paid for!).
-On August 1st, 2023, StudentAid BC implemented improvements to the supports for former children and youth in care by: Opening the Provincial Tuition Waiver Program (PTWP) to current and former children or youth in care of any age.
+Government, the Provincial Tuition Waiver Program (PTWP) is a program for former B.C. youth in care ages 19-26 years old who are planning to or, currently attending either full-time or part-time studies by paying for their tuition (yes - you read that right, full tuition paid for!).
+The intent of the PTWP is to be inclusive, if an individual falls outside the eligibility criteria, the Ministry of Advanced Education, Skills and Training (AEST) will consider exceptions on an individual basis.

-ELIGIBILITY CRITERIA To be eligible for the Provincial Tuition Waiver Program, students must be: - Residents of British Columbia; or - Have been placed in another province under a Ministry of Children and Family Development (MCFD) or Delegated Aboriginal Agency (DAA) Interprovincial Placement Agreement; - Studying full- or part-time at a B.C. public post-secondary institution; the Native Education College or one of 10 approved trades training providers (see below for a full list of eligible institutions); - - 17 or 18 years of age, and have graduated from high school and are no longer in care of MCFD; and - Formerly in the B.C.
-Ministry of Social Development and Poverty Reduction Child in Home of Relative Program; or - Currently or formerly in any B.C.
-MCFD or ICFSA Legal Status (either while living in B.C. or while placed by MCFD or an ICFSA on an Interprovincial Placement Agreement [IPPA]) at the time you turn(ed) 19 or for at least 24 months (730 days) (consecutive or accumulated in any combination).
+To be eligible for the Provincial Tuition Waiver Program, students must be:

+Residents of British Columbia; or

+Have been placed in another province under a Ministry of Children and Family Development (MCFD) or Delegated Aboriginal Agency (DAA) Interprovincial Placement Agreement;

+Studying full- or part-time at a B.C. public post-secondary institution; the Native Education College or one of 10 approved trades training providers (see below for a full list of eligible institutions);

+Between the ages of 19-26 (inclusive) or,

+17 or 18 years of age, and have graduated from high school and are no longer in care of MCFD; and

-After you determine your eligibility, the next step is to decide your post-secondary institution of choice and program of study.
+Formerly in any B.C.
+MCFD or DAA Legal Status or Ministry of Social Development and Poverty Reduction Child in Home of Relative program for at least 24 months or 730 days (consecutive or accumulated in any combination) B.C.
+PROVINCIAL TUITION WAIVER PROGRAM (PTWP) STEP 3: CHOOSE YOUR POST-SECONDARY INSTITUTION After you determine your eligibility, the next step is to decide your post-secondary institution of choice and program of study.
 Below you will find the 25 partnering institutions.
-LIST OF ELIGIBLE POST-SECONDARY INSTITUTIONS The PTWP covers a wide range of study programs in: British Columbia Institute of Technology Camosun College Capliano University College of New Caledonia College of the Rockies Douglas College Emily Carr University of Art and Design Justice Institute of British Columbia Kwantlen Polytechnic University Langara College Nicola Valley Institute of Technology North Island College Northern Lights College Coast Mountain College Okanagan College Royal Roads University Selkirk College Simon Fraser University Thompson Rivers University University of British Columbia University of Northern British Columbia University of the Fraser Valley University of Victoria Vancouver Community College Vancouver Island University Native Education College Boilermaker Training Centre Construction and Specialized Workers D.C.
+LIST OF ELIGIBLE POST-SECONDARY INSTITUTIONS The PTWP covers a wide range of study programs in:

+British Columbia Institute of Technology Camosun College Capliano University College of New Caledonia College of the Rockies Douglas College Emily Carr University of Art and Design Justice Institute of British Columbia Kwantlen Polytechnic University Langara College Nicola Valley Institute of Technology North Island College Northern Lights College Coast Mountain College Okanagan College Royal Roads University Selkirk College Simon Fraser University Thompson Rivers University University of British Columbia University of Northern British Columbia University of the Fraser Valley University of Victoria Vancouver Community College Vancouver Island University Native Education College Boilermaker Training Centre Construction and Specialized Workers D.C.
 38 Joint Trade Society Electrical Joint Training Committee Floorlayers Union IUOE Local 115 Training Association Pile Drivers Local 2404 Piping Industry Apprenticeship Board Sheet Metal Workers Training Centre Society Trowel Trades Training Association THE PTWP COVERS...

+Credit and non-credit courses leading to a certificate, diploma, credential or undergraduate degree

+Courses taken during unclassified qualifying years, non-credit-based trades programs and continuing education programs eligible for student financial assistance

+Apprenticeship training

-- Credit and non-credit courses leading to a certificate, diploma, credential or undergraduate degree - Courses taken during unclassified qualifying years, non-credit-based trades programs and continuing education programs eligible for student financial assistance - Apprenticeship training - Any non-credit courses associated with lifelong learning or competencies related to the labour market The program does not apply to Masters, PhD or post-graduate courses or programs or any Adult Basic Education programs and/or fees.
+Any non-credit courses associated with lifelong learning or competencies related to the labour market

+The program does not apply to Masters, PhD or post-graduate courses or programs or any Adult Basic Education programs and/or fees.
 To learn more about programs and post-secondary institutions to find the perfect fit for you, contact the institution's enrolment office